 The type of food is not as important as the quality of the ingredients and the way flavors complement each other.
 That’s why beverages can be overlooked when striving to get a Star (see: what is a Michelin Star).

 However, beverage management is incredibly important.
 Although beverages won’t be judged by the anonymous reviewers, they can improve their overall customer experience.
 Beer, cocktail, wine, and tea pairing options can make a difference.
-People consume with all their senses and although not listed as a deciding factor, a beverage can help you make a better impression on the reviewers.
+People consume with all their senses and although not listed as a deciding factor, a beverage can help you make a better impression on the reviewers and turn your business into a Michelin Star restaurant.

 After we’ve covered alcoholic and non-alcoholic beverages in previous articles, it’s time to talk about creating a signature cocktail.
 While it’s not a necessity, it would be a competitive advantage to have a signature drink, created specifically for your restaurant.
 Having something special made for your menu will also help with inventory organization.
 In addition, it could be a plus if you are asking yourself "how to earn a Michelin Star?" (see also: "how do you lose a Michelin Star" for more useful info)